Orange County Psychotherapist

 Commitment is the earliest stage in which the therapist and patient choose to dedicate their time, energy, and ability to form a good relationship that will draw them close to the therapeutic goals.

-The earliest stages of therapy require both the client and the therapist to invest themselves and actively participate for the betterment of the client’s well-being.
+The earliest stages of therapy require both the client and the therapist to invest themselves and actively participate in the betterment of the client’s well-being.
 The initial interaction of the patient with the therapist is most critical.
 It is seen that patients are more likely to quit therapy after the first session if they aren’t satisfied.

-The Orange County psychotherapists believe in building a safer and more empathetic environment.
+Our professionally trained psychotherapists believe in building a safer and more empathetic environment.
 This allows our clients to feel relaxed and openly share their feelings and thoughts without holding anything back.